They did everything right. But after one at-home haircut, a husband and wife died of Covid-19

 But a simple family visit to get a haircut claimed both of their lives.

 The Brunos were married nearly six decades before they passed away from the virus, their son Joseph Bruno told CNN.
-The Chicago couple, who died 10 days apart, are now among the more than 1.7 million people who have died from coronavirus in the US.
+The Chicago couple, who died 10 days apart, are now among the more than 337,000 people who have died from coronavirus in the US.

 Bruno hopes his family's grief serves as an important reminder of how easy it can be to contract Covid-19, no matter how safe you are.

-Note: Correction: An earlier version of this story misstated the total US coronavirus death toll.